Fourier Neural Operators Explained: A Practical Perspective

 In practical terms, the Nyquist--Shannon theorem dictates the minimum sampling rate required to capture a signal's true spectral content without distortion.
 This principle ensures that the discrete representation of a function or measurement preserves the integrity of its frequency spectrum. \\

-\paragraph{Importance for Fourier Neural Operators.} In the FNO architecture, only a finite number of Fourier modes are retained for the learnable spectral convolution operation.
-The Nyquist limit implies that we should never include modes corresponding to frequencies higher than $N/2$, where $N$ is the resolution of the signal.
-Including higher modes causes the model to learn artificial or aliased components that do not correspond to the true underlying function.
+\paragraph{Importance for Fourier Neural Operators.} In the FNO architecture, only a finite number of Fourier modes are retained for the spectral convolution operation.
+The Nyquist limit implies that we should be careful when setting the number of Fourier modes.
+Including too many modes relative to the resolution can cause the model to learn from artificial or aliased frequency components that do not correspond to the true underlying function.
 Consequently, when the trained FNO is evaluated at a higher resolution, these spurious high-frequency modes can yield unstable or physically inconsistent predictions.
 Respecting the Nyquist limit therefore ensures both numerical stability and physical fidelity in Fourier-based spectral methods, including FNOs. \\